cartheur/sydrandria/README.md

 # sydrandria

-A fork of a novel artificial personality.
+A novel artificial personality embedded into hardware.

 ## Background